 - Snow Castle Contest: Provided the winds aren’t so strong that they’ll carry your kiddos away, send them outside for a snow castle contest (like a sandcastle contest, but, you know, with snow).
 Dig out their pails and shovels to help create their castles.
-As an added challenge for the older kids, try putting several small items (rocks, a fork, buttons, yarn, etc.) in a paper bag and have each kid (without looking) pick out 3 items that have to be incorporated into their designs, with bonus points for creative uses.
-Or set a theme for their snow sculptures, like “sea creatures” or “furniture.”
+As an added challenge for the older kids, try putting several small items (rocks, a fork, buttons, yarn, etc.) in a paper bag and have each kid (without looking) pick out 3 pieces they have to incorporate into their designs, with bonus points for creative uses.
+Or set a theme for their snow sculptures, such as “sea creatures” or “furniture.”
 Prizes can be simple, like stickers or candy.

-- Paper dyeing: You might want to get some rubber gloves, smocks and paper towels for this one, depending on how messy your kids are.
+- Paper Dyeing: You might want to get some rubber gloves, smocks, and paper towels for this one, depending on how messy your kids are.
 Also, it’s best to do this over a sink.
-The idea is simple.
-Fill 4 Dixie cups (or something comparable) halfway with water and add 2 or 3 drops of food coloring to each cup.
+The idea is simple: Fill 4 Dixie cups (or something comparable) halfway with water and add 2 or 3 drops of food coloring to each cup.
 Take a small piece of paper (Post-it notes with the sticky part cut off work well).
-Dip it in the water for a couple seconds, gently shake off the excess water and lay flat to dry on a thick paper towel or some cardboard.
+Dip it in the water for a few seconds, gently shake off the excess water, and lay flat to dry on a thick paper towel or some cardboard.
 For extra fun, try mixing different colors (ex: dip the paper in yellow and then in blue).
-Once the paper is dry it’ll be a little wavy, but that just adds to the “homemade paper” look.
-Then it’s time to personalize it.
-Grab some small stamps, stickers, or just some markers to write their name or things like “grocery list,” “to-do,” etc. Do your kids have a grandparent with a birthday coming up?
+Once the paper is dry, it’ll be a little wavy, but that adds to the “homemade paper” look.
+Next, it’s time to personalize it.
+Grab some small stamps, stickers, or some markers to write their name or things such as “grocery list,” “to-do,” etc. Do your kids have a grandparent with a birthday coming up?
 A personalized stack of paper tied up with a ribbon and a pen make a great gift.

 - Blanket Forts: Yes, this one’s a simple idea, but don’t underestimate it: kids love forts!
 Give your kids some flashlights and dim the lights so they can make shadow puppets in their forts.
 Another idea is to have each kid build their own fort, give them a bunch of rolled up sock “bombs” and see who can knock over the other’s fort first.
 Or, snuggle in your “tent” with some hot cocoa and PB&Js to have a picnic or tea party.